 Some biogas plants get built for no good reasons, primarily driven by sheer madness and/or egotistical motivations.
 Most of these project developers were blind to key biogas project fundamentals that will be discussed later in this handbook.

-These poorly planned and executed projects are resulting in biogas plants with poor operational and economic efficiencies and in general hurt the industry.
+These poorly planned and executed projects are resulting in biogas plants with poor operational and economic efficiencies and, in general, hurt the industry.

 Anaerobic digestion is a natural bacterial process by which a consortium of anaerobic bacteria is biodegrading organic matter in an environment without oxygen.